Generalized Kernel Two-Sample Tests: Asymptotics and Alternative Tests

 We next examine the asymptotic permutation null distribution of the statistics.
-The limiting distribution of $m\textrm{MMD}_{u}^2$ is not easy to handle \citep{gretton2007kernel}.
+The limiting distribution of $m\textrm{MMD}_{u}^2$ is challenging to handle \citep{gretton2007kernel}.
 Due to the intrinsic relation between $\textrm{MMD}_{u}^2$ and $W$, it is also difficult to handle the limiting distribution of $W$.
 Hence, we work on a related quantity.
-Let $W_{r} = rm\alpha/N + n\beta/N$ be an weighted version of $W$, where $r$ is a constant.
+Let $W_{r} = rm\alpha/N + n\beta/N$ be a weighted version of $W$, where $r$ is a constant.
 Note that $W_{1} = W$.
 Similar to $Z_W$, we define